MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 Where do I leave my backpack?

 Backpacks and large items are not permitted inside the Museum.
-We recommend you travel light to MOA as there is very limited secure storage to store your personal items.
+We recommend you travel light to MOA as there is limited secure storage for your personal items.
+Small lockers are available for 25 cents.

 Where can I park?

-Paid parking in the MOA lot ($4/hour) is still in effect during MOA’s temporary closure.
+Paid parking is available in the MOA lot for $4/hour.
 The lot is located in front of the Museum.
 There is also paid parking at the Rose Garden Parkade ($4/hour) across the street from MOA, on NW Marine Drive.

 All parking lots and parkades on campus are operated and patrolled by UBC Parking; parking rates are subject to change.
 Please visit the UBC Parking website for the most current information.